QwenLM/Qwen3

 [!TIP] Ollama adopts the same “rotating context management” with llama.cpp.
 However, its default settings (

--1), suggesting infinite generation with a 2048-token context, could lead to trouble for Qwen3 models.
-We recommend settingnum_ctx
+num_ctx2048 andnum_predict-1), suggesting infinite generation with a 2048-token context, could lead to trouble for Qwen3 models.
+We recommend settingnum_ctxandnum_predictproperly.

 LMStudio